Dun-sin/Whisper/README.md

 ## Whisper

-This app is developed to make chatting much private and easy without stealing your data!!
+This app is developed to make chating much private and easy without stealing your data!!

 ### ✨ Built With